GSA/piv-guides/_engineering/02_ssh.md

 		DirectValue    : <absent>
    ```

-5. To view your **public SSH key**, enter:
+1. To view your **public SSH key**, enter:

    ```
 	pkcs15-tool --read-ssh-key 01
    ```
-**Note:** The _01_ value is the ID from above.
+**Note:**&nbsp;&nbsp;The _01_ value is the ID from above.
 When prompted, enter your PIV/CAC PIN.
 The SSH key will look like this:

    ```
    ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCyPn2dShOFLBnMraiP2MnLU ....
 PIV AUTH pubkey
    ```

-6. Send the SSH key to the server administrator to set up your account.
+1. Send the SSH key to the server administrator to set up your account.
-7. Once you have your account, you can log into the Linux server.
+1. Once you have your account, you can log into the Linux server.
 Enter:

     ```
 	ssh -I /usr/lib64/opensc-pkcs11.so <username>@<remote-host>
     ```

-**Note:** If you don't want to specify the _opensc-pkcs11.so_ using **-I**, you can update the setting in the **/etc/ssh_config** file to:
+**Note:**&nbsp;&nbsp;If you don't want to specify the _opensc-pkcs11.so_ using **-I**, you can update the setting in the **/etc/ssh_config** file to:

    ```
 	PKCS11Provider /usr/lib64/opensc-pkcs11.so
    ```

-8. The server will prompt for your PIV/CAC PIN.
+1. The server will prompt for your PIV/CAC PIN.
 Enter your PIN.
 Once it's validated, you'll be logged into the server via SSH.

 {% include alert-warning.html heading = "The card reader may flash.
 Do not remove the PIV until the login process has been completed." %}